 Pears are "sweet, slightly sour, and cool."
 They "generate fluids" but also "dissolve phlegm," so they are ideal for treating dry coughs, a hoarse voice, and thirst and agitation in general.

 Our second key ingredient is almonds, which are found in some of the border regions of China but are not common in Chinese cuisine.
-Almonds, however, are closely related to apricots, and apricot seeds are one of the key medicinals for treating coughs in Chinese medicine.
-Almonds are not as potent as apricot seeds (which have some mild toxicity and shouldn't be consumed on a regular basis), but they do have some similar properties - moistening the lungs, relieving coughing and panting - that make them the perfect complement to pears in this smoothie.
+Almonds, however, are closely related to apricots, and apricot seeds are one of the key medicinal for treating coughs in Chinese medicine.
+Almonds are not powerful like apricot seeds (which can be mildly toxic and cannot be consumed daily) but they share some common characteristics - moistening the lungs, relieving coughing and panting - that make them the perfect complement to pears in this smoothie.

 Curried Pear Smoothie with Almonds and Chia